springernature/boomcatch/doc/forwarders/console.md

-# forwarders/log
+# forwarders/console

-The log forwarder
+The console forwarder
-sends data to the log.
+sends data to the console.
 It is useful for debugging
 or checking that
 a boomcatch deployment
 is running correctly,
 by simply dumping
-the result of the [extension pipeline][extensions] out to the server log.
+the result of the [extension pipeline][extensions] out to the terminal.

 [extensions]: ../extensions.md